 Most recently, CRISPR closed its follow-on offering of 4,210,526 common shares at a public offering price of $47.50 per share.
 The gross proceeds were approximately $200 million, before deducting the underwriter discounts and commissions and other offering expenses.

-The Goodwin team was led by partner Robert Puopolo and included partners Mitchell Bloom, Seo Salimi and Daniel Karelitz; counsel Stephanie Philbin; and associates Sarah Smith and Alex Plaum.
+The Goodwin team was led by partner Robert Puopolo and included partners Mitchell Bloom, Seo Salimi and Daniel Karelitz; counsel Stephanie Philbin; and associate Sarah Smith.
 For additional details, please read the press release.